 - Work In Progress requests have the “WIP: ” prefix in the title and are meant to gather feedback on the idea.
-These MRs won’t necessarily be tested, and will not be merged.
+These MRs can have failing pipelines, don’t need to be tested, and will not be merged.
 The following guidelines don’t apply to them.
 However, the author may remove the “WIP: ” prefix, making it a regular merge request.

 - Regular merge requests are a way for the author to take a commitment to work on the code.
 In exchange, the project maintainers will provide feedback and include the change when they think it’s appropriate.